Saturday, October 6, 2001

 Be thankful, and draw strength from those blessings.
 Practice gratitude, even in the midst of despair, and it will open your eyes to the positive possibilities all around you.

 Copyright ©2001 Ralph S. Marston, Jr. All Rights Reserved.
 The Daily Motivator is provided for your personal, non-commercial use only.
-Re-distribution (other than personal sharing) without permission is not allowed.
+Other than personal sharing, please do not re-distribute without permission.